 - Linked full blog posts to read more about each hike

-A quick overview of hikes
+A quick overview of all hikes near Calgary

 This is a general overview of the hikes based on the difficulty.
 Everyone’s limits and perception of difficulty is different.
 I’ve divided all hikes based on our fitness levels – we’re trail runners and active in the outdoors.

-I recommend you to read a full blog post (with detailed stats) for the hike you’re planning to do so you have a better idea what to expect.
+I recommend you to read a full blog post (with detailed stats) for the hike you’re planning to do so you have a better idea of what to expect.

 Easy hikes near Calgary